Cleft Lip and Palate

 See the Cleft Lip and Palate Evidence Map for summaries of the available research on this topic.

+Speech, language, and hearing deficits are related to the presentation of the cleft.
 Clefts are described based on the structures involved (lip, alveolus, hard palate, soft palate), laterality (unilateral left, unilateral right, or bilateral), and severity (width and extent of structures involved).
-Clefts can be isolated (cleft lip only or cleft palate only), or they can occur in combination.
-They can be unilateral or bilateral, and they can be complete or incomplete.
+They can be complete (extending through and beyond the lip and/or palate) or incomplete (partially extending through the lip and/or palate).
+A cleft can occur in isolation or in association with other congenital malformations.
+Please see ASHA’s resource on Common Types of Palatal Clefts.

 Resonance and Airflow

 Normal velopharyngeal (VP) closure separates the nasal and oral cavities and allows for speech to be produced with a balance between oral and nasal resonance.
 VP closure allows for (a) oral resonance of vowels, liquids, and glides and (b) the buildup of intraoral pressure and facilitation of orally directed airflow required for production of the oral pressure consonants (stops, fricatives, and affricates).
-With normal resonance balance, nasal consonants /m/, /n/, and "ng" have nasal energy enhancement.
+During the production of nasal consonants /m/, /n/, and /ŋ/, the VP valve is open, resulting in acoustic oral–nasal coupling.

-During speech production, VPD can cause hypernasality (a resonance disorder), nasal air emission, or both.
-Hypernasality and nasal air emission that result from an anatomical or physiological inability to close the VP port are considered obligatory (see "obligatory errors" in the Articulation subsection below).
+During speech production, VPD can cause hypernasality, nasal air emission, or both.
+Hypernasality and nasal air emission that result from an anatomical or a physiological inability to close the VP port are considered obligatory (see the Obligatory Errors subsection under the Articulation section).

-• Nasal air emission is an aerodynamic phenomenon resulting in audible or inaudible release of air from the nasal cavity during production of oral pressure consonants (i.e., the stops, fricatives, and affricates).
+• Nasal air emission is an aerodynamic phenomenon resulting in audible or inaudible release of air from the nasal cavity during production of oral pressure consonants (i.e., stops, fricatives, and affricates).
 It can be heard as nasal turbulence (nasal rustle), especially if the VP gap is small.
-Nasal air emission can also be caused by airflow through a palatal fistula into the nasal cavities.
+Audible nasal air emission can also be caused by an anterior oronasal fistula, especially one that is just above the tongue tip.

 Articulation